brianrahadi/quartz/content/posts/toronto-on-review.md

 - TE - for being a very kind housemate, sharing whatever resources and daily life stories you have and many more people that I meet maybe only once, but the memory lasts forever ;D

-thank you toronto, hope i can see you again!
+thank you toronto, hope to see you again!

 brian at porter airlines (mostly) 01.21am est